zacherkkila/AmazonSpend/README.md

 Pure Claude AI Created Vibe Code Test to Analyze Spending

+Yeah it doesn't have typescript and a lot of it is probably garbage..
+I haven't even read the code

 ## Quick Start

 1. Drop your `OrderHistory.csv` file in the `backend` folder